Best Bakery case: Case in 2003 and acquittal

 Further, in court on 23 March 2003, as many as 37 of the 73 witnesses, including Sheikh, turned hostile.
 It was later alleged by their former mentors that they had received threats to their lives, including from Madhu Shrivastav.
 Other witnesses gave garbled and self-contradictory witness account, strikingly at variance with the lucid, grammatical and logical written affidavits which had previously been filed in their name.
 The prosecution claimed that these witnesses had suffered head injuries and were not in a mental state to give an accurate account of their experiences, but could not explain the lucidity of the affidavits.
-The state government pointed to the lapses by the Gujarat Police in "registering and recording of FIR" (First Information Report) and on the part of the prosecution in "recording of evidence" of witnesses in the Best Bakery case.
+The state government pointed to the lapses by the Gujarat Police in "registering and recording of FIR" and on the part of the prosecution in "recording of evidence" of witnesses in the Best Bakery case.

 As a result of all these, the prosecution's case collapsed in court and all of the 21 accused were acquitted.
 The judgment was delivered on 27 June 2003 by additional sessions judge Hemantsinh U Mahida of the Vadodara fast track court.
 The judgment said, "It was proved beyond doubt that a violent mob had attacked the bakery and killed 12 persons.
 However, there was no legally acceptable evidence to prove that any of the accused presented before the court had committed the crime."
 The judgment was critical of the police for delay in registering FIR and for not investigating the incident properly and harassing innocent people, including the accused.